 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Transvaginal ultrasound has largely replaced culdocentesis because it can detect abdominal and pelvic fluid.
-Surgeons may use minimally invasive or image-guided surgical techniques instead of culdocentesis.
+Ultrasound has largely replaced culdocentesis because it can detect abdominal fluid and is less risky.
+Surgeons may also use image-guided surgical techniques instead of culdocentesis.

-Certain medical conditions and infections cause irregular fluid to fill your posterior cul-de-sac.
-Most healthcare providers use an ultrasound to detect fluid behind your uterus.
-If they suspect the fluid is abnormal, they may perform culdocentesis to extract fluid for testing.
+Some medical conditions and infections cause irregular fluid to fill your posterior cul-de-sac.
+If your healthcare provider suspects the fluid is abnormal, they may perform culdocentesis.

 Some reasons for culdocentesis are: